fabianishere/udm-kernel-tools/README.md

 Questions, suggestions and contributions are welcome and appreciated!
 You can contribute in various meaningful ways:

-* Report a bug through [Github issues](https://github.com/fabianishere/udm-kernel-tools/issues).
+* Report a bug through [GitHub issues](https://github.com/fabianishere/udm-kernel-tools/issues).
 * Propose and document use-cases for using this project.
 * Contribute improvements to the documentation.
 * Provide feedback about how we can improve the project.